google/opencasebook/ambiguity.md

 meaning of the terms as well as contextual evidence from other terms within the same document.
 In one famous case, _Frigaliment Imp.
 Co. v.
 B.N.S.
-Int'l Sales Corp._, a court considered multiple sources of evidence in interpreting a disputed term.[^friggychickens] In determining the intent of the parties at the time of contracting, the court gave the most weight to the evidence from the agreement itself: the plain, dictionary meaning of the word "chicken," along with the contextual evidence found within the rest of the agreement.
+Int'l Sales Corp._, a court considered multiple sources of evidence in interpreting a disputed term.[^frichickens] In determining the intent of the parties at the time of contracting, the court gave the most weight to the evidence from the agreement itself: the plain, dictionary meaning of the word "chicken," along with the contextual evidence found within the rest of the agreement.
 Determining